- What is moral education?

 Character can be defined as the moral qualities that are distinct to an individual.
 Educators emphasized on introducing students to good character and eliminating bad habits.

 Educators then believed that an early introduction to good habits or ethical values was conducive to building harmony in society.
+Therefore, it can be clearly seen why moral education is essential.

 Moral and Ethical Values